 1. As the system administrator, create an "esp" role in the PostgreSQL database by entering the following at the command prompt:

 '''

 sudo -u postgres createuser -P -s esp

 '''

-first enter your or the esp users password (for sudo if required) then in response to the "Enter password for new role" and "Enter it again" prompts enter the password for the new esp user. (this will be entered in the secrets.ini file)
+first enter your password (for sudo if required)

+then in response to the "Enter password for new role" and "Enter it again" prompts enter the password for the new esp user.